aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* Implemented sitting/standing calibration menu on game load.
+The player is now forced to choose a setting.
+* New starting tile: Undertown.
+The mage Flavorius (the not so great) accidentally merged his hometown of Derpshire with a dungeon deep underground.
+The inhabitants of the town are resigned to their fate and have renamed their village "Undertown".
 * Created system to configure appearance of agents.
 This will allow to add different kinds of enemies more easily
 * AI Agent improvements: agents now turn more realistically, movement is now animation based
 * Combat system overhaul.
 The player now has to block incomming attacks actively.